mifefr/Symfony-base-product/README.md

 ## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any changes.
+Contributions are welcome :) Please open an issue or submit a pull request for any changes.